jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-03-threat-actors.md

 - Differentiate malicious and unintentional insiders

 **Key Topics:**
+- Insider Threats: cybersecurity threats that originate from within the organization
+	- have an intimate knowledge of infrastructure
+	- have varying levels of capabilities, largely determined by role and level of access
+	- forms: data theft, sabotage, misuse of access privileges
+	- can also help to facilitate external attack, installing malware or backdoors
+	- financial gain, revenge, unintentional (result of carelessness or lack of awareness)
+	- Edward Snowden, Twitter attack of 2020
 - Malicious insiders: data theft, sabotage, revenge
 - Unintentional insiders: negligence, poor training
 - Mitigation: monitoring, access controls, user training